The Kishwaukee Symphony Orchestra

 Arthur D. Montzka Young Artists

-He will perform a cello concerto with the Kishwaukee Symphony Orchestra on Saturday, March 7, 2015, 7:30 p.m. in the Boutell Memorial Concert Hall of the Northern Illinois University Music Building.
+He will perform with the Kishwaukee Symphony Orchestra on Saturday, March 7, 2015, 7:30 p.m. in the Boutell Memorial Concert Hall of the Northern Illinois University Music Building.
+He will play Cello Concerto No. 1 in Eb Major, Op.
+107, by Dmitri Shostakovich.

 Nathan has won awards in a number of competitions, including first place in the American Protégé International Concerto Competition, where he performed at the Weill Recital Hall at Carnegie Hall in May of 2014.
 In 2013, Nathan performed with the Oistrach Symphony Orchestra as a result of winning the De Paul Concerto Competition.
 Nathan has received first prize from the Society of American Musicians competition, second prize from the Chinese Fine Arts Competition, and honorable mention from the Walgreens National Concerto Competition.
 He was also the finalist at the Chicago Youth Symphony Orchestra Concerto Competition.